 Here’s How an Ad Networks operate

-An ad network collects a massive number of publishers to deliver the required amount of inventory to the potential advertisers on a premium price or auction basis.
+An ads network collects a massive number of publishers to deliver the required amount of inventory to the potential advertisers on a premium price or auction basis.

-The Advertisers uses the Ad Networks campaign management platform to set up Ads which are then automatically distributed to the publisher’s available inventory.
+The Advertisers uses the Advertising Networks campaign management platform to set up Ads which are then automatically distributed to the publisher’s available inventory.